Data input and datatypes#

 2. int until ~2 billion, long much larger

-3. double (more precise version of float)
+3. decimal (more precise version of float)

 5. char